 O.Scarlett Reviews is the collaboration between cousins in support of talented, independent authors.
 Reading and authorship are no "fiddle-dee-dee" matters in this family!
 We offer reviews with a rating system to assist readers in choosing their next great reading experience.
 (Rating System listed in sidebar)

 Rachel is a very detailed reviewer.
 Tenya is never a spoiler.
-Kendra gives a teen's insight.
+Kendra's a tough critique.
 Want to know more about us?
 Click the "meet us" page tab for an unique introduction.

 Destiny – it's a word that plagues Maria Morris.
 What does God want her to do with her life?
 Should she go to college or does God have other plans for her?
 When her parents go missing during a business trip, Maria embarks on a quest that will change her life forever.
 Trying to fight against an overbearing Milky Way Government, Maria travels to earth in search of a lost prince and some crown jewels.
 Her faith is tested, however, when a new law is passed.
 Will Maria be able to find her parents and the crown jewels before it's too late?
 Is she strong enough to stand up for her faith even if it means never seeing her family again?
 Most of all, will Maria discover her true Destiny?